SJP's Top 10 Frequently Asked Questions

 - Romantic Pictures of the Bride and Groom: 20-40 minutes (before ceremony, immediately after ceremony, and/or at sunset)

-- Pre Ceremony: Please allow at least 20-30 minutes before your ceremony to prepare and capture details
+- Pre Ceremony: Please allow us at least 20-30 minutes before your ceremony to capture these details

 - Wedding Ceremony: usually 20-60 minutes depending on faith and traditions